 about the artist • michael o'callaghan

-Born of Irish parents in Geneva in 1952, I attended French-speaking primary school and studied violin at the Conservatoire de Musique.
+I was born of Irish parents in Geneva in 1952, my father being a UN diplomat with the ILO and my mother a medical doctor.
+I attended French-speaking primary school and studied violin at the Conservatoire de Musique.
 At the age of 11 I spent a year learning German by immersion in the 800-year old Benedictine school of Melk Abbey in Austria; (founded in 1089, its library features in Umberto Eco’s novel, The Name of the Rose).
 I got my secondary education at Glenstal Abbey School in Ireland, where my Jungian art teacher awakened my interest in individuation and the emergence of symbols from the personal and collective unconscious.
 At the age of 16 I fell in love with cinema, especially the films of Bergman, Buñuel, Pasolini, Fellini, Antonioni, Rocha, Kurosawa, Tarkovsky and Godard.

 In 1970 I went to study medicine at Trinity College Dublin, but was quickly turned off by its foundations in obsolete 18th century physics, which views living creatures as if they were ruled by entropy.
-I then applied to study economics & ecology, but was refused because “the subjects are not related”, and decided to learn Italian and relished reading the texts of existentialism and the Theatre of the Absurd in French and Italian literature.
-I got into Sartre, Camus, Beckett, Ionesco, Pirandello, and the need to be engagé or socially responsible, and was blown away by Nicholas Roeg’s cinematic masterpiece portrait of 1960s-era British psyche, Performance.
+I then applied to study economics & ecology, but was refused because “the subjects are not related”, and decided to learn Italian and read Italian and French literature, relishin the texts of existentialism and the Theatre of the Absurd.
+I got into Sartre, Camus, Beckett, Ionesco, Pirandello, and the need to be engagé or socially responsible, and was blown away by Nicholas Roeg’s cinematic portrait of the 1960s-era English psyche, Performance.